 Patient presented with a minor blunt head trauma and had a head CT ordered for trauma by an emergency care provider: G9594

-Patient has documentation of ventricular shunt, brain tumor, coagulopathy, including thrombocytopenia: G9595
+Patient has documentation of ventricular shunt, brain tumor, or coagulopathy: G9595

 Emergency department visits for patients who are classified as low risk according to the PECARN prediction rules for traumatic brain injury